mainsail-crew/crowsnest/README.md

     make build
     sudo systemctl start crowsnest.service

 Did it work?
 If your answer is yes...
-Was easy right? :wink:
+Was easy right? :wink: \

-If it doesn't work for you, you probably updated a Debian "Buster" to latest "Bullseye" right?
+If it doesn't work for you, you probably updated a Debian "Buster" to latest "Bullseye" right? \

-Here is the catch, Buster uses a proprietary Firmware for the GPU called OpenMaxIL.
-This isn't included any more in "Bullseye".
+Here is the catch, Buster uses a proprietary Firmware for the GPU called OpenMaxIL. \
+This isn't included any more in "Bullseye". \
-These File are located in `/opt/vc`.\
+These files are located in `/opt/vc`. \
 Please backup these files and delete this folder by

     sudo rm -rf /opt/vc